-Not only that I’ve been monitoring the Chinese carbon wheels industry for multiple years already, but I also have hands-on experience with various brands and their wheels.
-These include brands like YOELEO, Winspace, Farsports, Elitewheels, and more.
+I’ve been monitoring the Chinese carbon wheels industry for years and have hands-on experience with wheels from various price ranges and brands, such as YOELEO, Winspace, Farsports, Elitewheels, and more.
+Based on my experience, I can say that:

 Are Chinese Carbon Wheels Worth It?